 Free museums and museum days in Cincinnati:

-- National Underground Railroad Freedom Center (free on the fifth and third Sunday of each month)
+- National Underground Railroad Freedom Center (free on the fifth and third Sunday of each month plus MLK Day and Juneteenth)

-Unique family-friendly attractions and affordable things to do in Cincinnati
+Unique family-friendly attractions and affordable things to do in the Cincy Region

 Cincinnati Museum Center

 Bouncing around from place to place with kids in tow can be challenging.
-The Cincinnati Museum Center is an excellent place for families to explore because it has three museums, The Children’s Museum, Cincinnati History Museum, and Museum of Natural History & Science in one location, plus an OmniMax theater.
-Tickets are required but there is always a package option that typically includes the current special exhibit plus entry to other museums.
-For art and architecture lovers, explore the incredible Art Deco union terminal building that houses the museum center free of charge.
+The Cincinnati Museum Center is an excellent place for families to explore because it has four museums, The Children’s Museum, Cincinnati History Museum, Museum of Natural History & Science , and Nancy & David Wolf Holocaust & Humanity Center in one location, plus an OmniMax theater.
+Tickets are required but there is always a package option that includes entry to all of the museums, perfect for a full day of fun and entertainment.
+For art and architecture lovers, explore the incredible Art Deco Union Terminal Building that houses the museum center free of charge.

 National Underground Railroad Freedom Center